NucleusPowered/Nucleus/.github/ISSUE_TEMPLATE.md

 * Nucleus version: <!-- Find the version using /sponge plugins Nucleus -->
 * Plugins and Mods: <!-- Plugins and Mods installed on the server, use /sponge plugins to ensure to list all of them -->
 * Expected Result: <!-- What you expected -->
-* Actual Result: <!-- What is the current situation -->
+* Actual Result: <!-- What actually happened -->
 * Steps to Reproduce:
     * <!-- How can we replicate the problem -->
     * <!-- -->
 * Comments: <!-- Anything else you want to add.
-Maybe any logs, media -->
+Maybe any logs(use pastebin or gists), media -->

 <!--
     This section is only for Feature Request issues -->
+* Suggestion:
-* Request: <!-- Provide as much detail as possible -->
+* How would it work: <!-- Provide as much detail as possible -->
-* Use cases:
+* Use cases/ justification:
     * [ ] <!-- Provide atleast one use case -->
     * [ ]